The Private Wealth & Private Client Review: Italy

 An individual moving to Italy and opting for the impatriate regime benefits from a 70 per cent (90 per cent for individuals moving to certain regions, namely, Abruzzo, Basilicata, Calabria, Molise, Puglia, Sardinia or Sicily) exemption on his or her Italian source employment, self-employment and business income for up to five tax years.

-Subject to certain conditions (e.g. the beneficiary purchases an Italian residential real estate or the beneficiary has at least one minor or dependent child), the partial exemption may apply for another five years (during this additional period, the Italian source employment, self-employment and business income is exempt for 50 per cent or 90 per cent of its amount, depending on the circumstances).
+Subject to certain conditions (e.g., the beneficiary purchases Italian residential real estate or the beneficiary has at least one minor or dependent child), the partial exemption may apply for another five years (during this additional period, the Italian source employment, self-employment and business income is exempt for 50 or 90 per cent of its amount, depending on the circumstances).

 vi Favourable tax regime for retirees moving to Italy